IDScanNet/DIVE-SDK-Android/README.md

     </style>
 </resources>
 ```
-You can redefine this styles in custom theme or use it in your application theme.
+These styles can be redefined in the custom theme or it can be used in your application theme.

-#### Example of redefine shapes
+#### Example of redefining shapes
 ```
 <resources xmlns:tools="http://schemas.android.com/tools">
     ...